tonyto/node-posterous/README.md

       //API token fetched, you can now use all the API methods!
     });

+## Methods
+`get(api name, [args,] options, callback)`

+This makes GET request to the API endpoint specified by `api name`.

+Some API endpoints require arguments such as a site ID, or post ID, and these should be passed as the parameters after the api name.

+The `options` parameter is used for POST and PUT requests, where you will want to include body data.
+For more info on which options are available to each type of request, see the [Posterous API docs](http://posterous.com/api).

+The callback function will be used to return error messages or request results.

+The same applies to the following functions for different request methods:

+`post(api name, [args,] options, callback)`

+`put(api name, [args,] options, callback)`

+`del(api name, [args,] options, callback)`

+### auth(callback)
+`auth` will fetch the API token and save it to the Posterous object for future method calls.
+After you call auth, you don't need to do anything yourself with the API token.

+The callback for `auth` is slightly different: `result` will contain the API token directly as a string.

+__auth should be called before any other API requests, except for public APIs.__

 ## Callbacks
 All API methods have the same callback: